Survive (and Enjoy) the End of the School Year

 Neither comment helps me improve.
 So instead I ask, “Did you learn more from taking notes or doing the Dominoes activity when we covered linear regression?”

 Questions like that gives me some specific feedback that I can work with.
 I might have a half-dozen tailored to the content I teach.
-You can adapt for your own classes.
+You can adapt for your own classes at any grade level.

 I still have a place where they can put general comments if they choose to.
 This year we received new curriculum so I had questions in my survey asking students their opinion about that.